egumasa/engagement-annotation-project/documentation/annotation scheme of engagement.md

 	- To identify specific lexico-grammatical items that enact meanings of stance-taking (e.g., `in my view`, `X said`)
 	- To identify specific meanings of stance-taking (we call this Engagement moves) for the identified lexico-grammar items.

 # PART I — Understanding Engagement

 ## Engagement coding scheme
 There are 9 categories of engagement moves to annotate in the current project (see Table 1).
-Most categories belong to "parent" (or more general) discourse moves.
-See Figure 2 for the entire taxonomy.
-Based on Figure 2, we can understand the framework as presenting a series of stance-taking strategies (or discourse choices) a writer can make to position themselves in the writings.
-For example, the first (the most coarse-grained) distinction concerns `monogloss` vs. `heterogloss`, which is about whether the utterance recognizes the alternative positions or not.
+Most categories belong to "parent" (or more general) discourse moves, such as `contract` and `expand`.

+Figure 2 shows the entire taxonomy.
+Based on Figure 2, we can understand that we have finer-grained discource moves as we go deeper into the taxonomy (e.g., `heterogloss` > `contraction` > `deny`).
+I will explain what these categories mean shortly, but remember that this taxonomy presents alternative stance-taking strategies (or discourse choices) a writer can make to position themselves in the writings.

+[Figure 2 inserted here]

+### Core Terminologies
+The following sub-sections describe core terminologies (category labels) in the coding scheme.

+#### Monogloss and Heterogloss
+The first (the most coarse-grained) distinction concerns `monogloss` vs. `heterogloss`, which is about whether the utterance recognizes the alternative positions or not.
 In Monogloss, the utterance does not recognize any alternative views and presents the idea/event as a fact (e.g., "The banks have been greedy").
-On the other hand, a heteroglossic utterance includes various ways to present the idea as only one of the possible alternatives (e.g., "I speculate that the banks have been greedy", "I read somewhere that the banks have been greedy.", "It is unlikely that the banks have been greedy.", etc.).
+On the other hand, a heteroglossic utterance includes various ways to at least acknowledge possible alternatives (e.g., "I speculate that the banks have been greedy", "I read somewhere that the banks have been greedy.", "It is unlikely that the banks have been greedy.", etc.).

+#### Expansion and Contraction
-A heteroglossic move can be divided into `expand` and `contract` moves.
-The distinction has to do with the writers choice to open-up (`expand`) dialogic spaces for alternative viewpoints or to close down (`contract`) the spaces.
-Essentially, writers use `expand` moves to indicate that the idea is only one possible version of the reality by (a) increasing the tentativeness to the statement (`entertain`) or by (b) attributing the idea to external sources (`attribute`).
+A heteroglossic move is divided into `expand` and `contract` moves.
+The distinction is about whether the writer opens up (`expand`) dialogic spaces for alternative viewpoints or to close down (`contract`) the spaces.
+Essentially, writers use `expand` moves to indicate that the idea is only one possible version of the reality. `Expansion` move is further divided into `entertain` and `attribute`, which are explained later.
+On the other hand, writers use `contract` moves to close down the dialogic spaces.
+They can do this by (a) rejecting alternative viewpoints (`disclaim`) or (b) showing greater committment to their ideas (`proclaim`).

+#### Expansion moves—Entertain and Attribute
+`Expansion` move includes discourse moves to (a) increase the tentativeness to the statement (`entertain`) and to (b) attribute the idea to external sources (`attribute`).
 For example, a writer can use lexico-grammatical items such as modal verbs (`can`, `may`) and mental verbs (`I believe`) to `entertain` other possible alternatives.
+The writers can refer to external sources (e.g., `the paper mentioned`) and remain neutral with respect to the presented idea.

+#### Contraction moves—Disclaim and Proclaim
+`Contraction` moves concern different ways the writer advances their own views on the topic, and therefore, narrow down or close down the space for negotiation.
-On the other hand, writers use `contract` moves to close down the dialogic spaces by (a) rejecting alternative viewpoints (`disclaim`) or (b) showing greater committment to their ideas (`proclaim`).
-They can `disclaim` other views by using `deny` option (e.g., "That is NOT correct.") or using `counter` option (e.g., "Although the paper may be right, there is another possibility.").
-The writers can proclaim their views by (a) assuming that the readers would agree their views (`concur`), (b) explicitly underscoring their views (`proclaim`), or (c) use other's perspective/data/claims as correct and reliable (`endorse`).
+Writers can `disclaim` other views by using `deny` option (e.g., "That is NOT correct.") or using `counter` option (e.g., "Although the paper may be right, there is another possibility.").
+The writers can `proclaim` their views by (a) assuming that the readers would agree their views (`concur`), (b) explicitly underscoring their views as valid (`pronounce`), or (c) use other's perspective/data/claims as correct and reliable (`endorse`).

 <details><summary> Interrim Summary </summary>
 * `Monoglossic utterance` = An utterance which involves a factual statement, without recognizing other potential views.
 * `Heteroglossic utterance` = An utterance which recognizes that the referenced idea is one possible alternatives among others, regardless the author supports or rejects the idea.
-* `Contract strategy` = Discourse moves which close down dialogic space; the speaker/writer acts to challenge, fend off or restrict other alternative positions and voices.
+* `Contraction strategy` = Discourse moves which close down dialogic space; the speaker/writer acts to challenge, fend off or restrict other alternative positions and voices.
-* `Expand strategy` = Discourse moves which open-up the dialogic space; the speaker/writer actively makes allowances for dialogically alternative positions and voices.
+* `Expansion strategy` = Discourse moves which open-up the dialogic space; the speaker/writer actively makes allowances for dialogically alternative positions and voices.
 </details>

-We are going to look at the raw sentences and tag any of the following `engagement moves`.
-Using the previous example.
-- `In my view (ENTERTAIN)`, the banks have been greedy.
-- A book I read recently `said (ATTRIBUTE)` that the banks have been greedy.

 **Table 1.
 Categories of Engagement moves**
 | Strategy      | Engagement moves    | Description                                                                                                                                                                                                             |